The Mission of the Alexander Kartveli Association

 Notable Achievements:

 • The Association together with the Georgian National Museum (GNM), curated an exhibit about Alexander Kartveli's life and accomplishments.
 The exhibit was announced at the November 2014 Science Fair hosted by the GNM.
 It showcased real artifacts from Kartveli’s personal collection of model planes and sketches obtained though loan arrangements and gifts from museums in the United States.
 The exhibit opening was widely covered in the media.
-In attendance was Georgia's Prime Minister and Wesley Clarke, who symbolically represented the U.S;
+In attendance was Georgia's Prime Minister and Wesley Clarke, who symbolically represented the U.S. The exhibit greatly advanced awareness about Kartveli and the Association's mission and helped create the platform for all the Association's current programs that continue to unfold today.

 • We created awareness by publishing articles in the American Chamber of Commerce and International Chamber of Commerce magazines over the 2015 holiday season and in early 2016 in the Investor.ge magazine.